#MedSafetyWeek

 #MedSafetyWeek is a social media campaign that takes place annually usually in November and each year there is a different focus or theme to encourage the reporting of suspected side effects.

 In the UK, we will focus on the importance of reporting suspected adverse reactions to medicines and vaccines but we are also encouraging the reporting of suspected problems with medical devices or other healthcare products to the Yellow Card scheme.
-We ask healthcare professionals to support the campaign and talk to their patients and colleagues about side effects and how they can report suspected problems to the MHRA Yellow Card scheme.
+We ask healthcare professionals to support the campaign and talk to their patients and colleagues about healthcare products and how they can report suspected problems to the MHRA by using the Yellow Card scheme.

 Patients and healthcare professionals can also show their support by sharing the MHRA messages and material below and from the MHRA social media channels.
 When posting please always use the #MedSafetyWeek and #MHRAYellowCard hashtag to help extend and magnify the message.